-Section 3.4 refer to drug and biomarker test analytes and cut-offs for undiluted (neat) oral fluids, and a screenshot is included below.
+Section 3.4 refer to drug and biomarker test analytes and cut-offs for undiluted (neat) oral fluids, and a screenshot is included below.91

-Initial test analyte Initial test cutoff 1 Confirmatory test analyte Confirmatory test cutoff Marijuana (THC) 4 ng/mL THC 2 ng/mL.
-Cocaine/Benzoylecgonine 15 ng/mL Cocaine Benzoylecgonine 8 ng/mL.
+Initial test analyte Initial test cutoff 1 Confirmatory test analyte Confirmatory test cutoff Marijuana (THC) 2 4 ng/mL 3 THC 2 ng/mL.
+Cocaine/Benzoylecgonine 15 ng/mL Cocaine 8 ng/mL.
 8 ng/mL.
-Codeine/Morphine 30 ng/mL Codeine Morphine 15 ng/mL.
+Codeine/Morphine 30 ng/mL Codeine 15 ng/mL.
 15 ng/mL.
-Hydrocodone/Hydromorphone 30 ng/mL Hydrocodone Hydromorphone 15 ng/mL.
+Hydrocodone/Hydromorphone 30 ng/mL Hydrocodone 15 ng/mL.
 15 ng/mL.
 Oxycodone/Oxymorphone 30 ng/mL Oxycodone Oxymorphone 15 ng/mL.
 15 ng/mL.
-6-Acetylmorphine 4 ng/mL 6-Acetylmorphine 2 ng/mL.
+6-Acetylmorphine 4 ng/mL 3 6-Acetylmorphine 2 ng/mL.
 Phencyclidine 10 ng/mL Phencyclidine 10 ng/mL.
 Amphetamine/Methamphetamine 50 ng/mL Amphetamine Methamphetamine 25 ng/mL.
 25 ng/mL.
 MDMA 4/MDA 5 50 ng/mL MDMA 25 ng/mL.
 25 ng/mL.

-&lt;sup>1 For grouped analytes (i.e., two or more analytes that are in the same drug class and have the same initial test cutoff): Immunoassay: The test must be calibrated with one analyte from the group identified as the target analyte.
-The cross-reactivity of the immunoassay to the other analyte(s) within the group must be 80 percent or greater; if not, separate immunoassays must be used for the analytes within the group.
+1 For grouped analytes (i.e., two or more analytes that are in the same drug class and have the same initial test cutoff): Immunoassay: The test must be calibrated with one analyte from the group identified as the target analyte.
+The cross-reactivity of immunoassay to the other analyte(s) within the group must be 80 percent or greater; if not, separate immunoassays must be used for immunoassay to the other analyte(s) within the group must be 80 percent or greater; it not, separate immunoassays must be used for the analytes within the group.
 Alternate technology: Either one analyte or all analytes from the group must be used for calibration, depending on the technology.
 At least one analyte within the group must have a concentration equal to or greater than the initial test cutoff or, alternatively, the sum of the analytes present (i.e., equal to or greater than the laboratory's validated limit of quantification) must be equal to or greater than the initial test cutoff.

-An immunoassay must be calibrated with the target analyte, \(\delta\)-9-tetrahydrocannabinol (THC).

-Alternate technology (THC and 6-AM): The confirmatory test cutoff must be used for an alternate technology initial test that is specific for the target analyte (i.e., g ng/mL to THC, 2 ng/mL for 6-AM).
+2 An immunoassay must be calibrated with the target analyte, A-9-tetrahydrocannabinol (THC).
+3 Alternate technology (THC and 6-AM).
+The confirmatory test cutoff must be used for an alternate technology initial test that is specific for the target analyte (i.e., 2 ng/mL for THC, 2 ng/mL for 6-AM).
+4 Methylenedioxymethamphetamine (MDA).
+5 Methylenedioxyamphetamine (MDA).

-Methylenedioxymethamphetamine (MDMA).

-Methylenedioxyamphetamine (MDMA).